Talamantez/eeg-data-recorder/README.md

 eeg-data-recorder
 =================

 Record your EEG data using Cylon.js and Mongoose.
-Works with Neurosky Mindwave Mobile and Ubuntu.
+It works with Neurosky Mindwave Mobile and Ubuntu.

-This program must be used in conjunction with Gort, mongoDB, Node Version Manager, and Node, so install those first.
+This program is dependent on Gort (http://gort.io/), mongoDB (http://docs.mongodb.org/manual/installation/), Node Version Manager (https://github.com/creationix/nvm), so install those first.

 Open up a terminal, and use 3 windows: